Google Pixel 3a XL(opens in new tab)

 Ultimately, the Pixel 3a XL offers more for less

 I'm okay with the fact that the 3a XL does not have wireless charging or water resistance, but it would have been nice to get original quality media uploads.
 That said, I am glad that Google has retained the same 12.2MP camera at the back — ultimately, that's what matters more in day-to-day usage.

-Choosing between the two comes down to what you're looking for in a device.
+Choosing between the two comes down to what you're looking for in a phone.
 If you want a mid-range phone that takes fabulous photos, then the Pixel 3a XL should be at the top of your list.
 It's unlikely we'll see any other manufacturer come close to the 3a XL in this regard.
-And even at its launch price of $480, without any discount, it's an incredible value.
+And at its year-on discounted price under $400, it's an incredible value.

-But if you're looking for a device with a higher-res screen, wireless charging, water resistance, and a better selfie camera, then the Pixel 3 XL is the phone to get.
-Yes it's a year older than the new Pixel 4 XL, but that's what makes it enticing in this comparison — it's only asking a small price premium over the Pixel 3a XL, yet it offers quite a bit more.
+But if you're looking for a device with a higher-res screen, wireless charging, water resistance, nicer overall hardware, and a better selfie camera, then the Pixel 3 XL is the phone to get.
+Yes it's a year older than the new Pixel 4 XL (opens in new tab), but that's what makes it enticing in this comparison — it's only asking a small price premium over the Pixel 3a XL, yet it offers quite a bit more.

 Great mid-range phone with a phenomenal camera